Saturday, December 26, 2015

 dull and bright.
 A sleeping dog

-and stack of pink trash bags watch
+and a stack of pink trash bags watch

 over the entrance to this steep place,